University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Assignment/public_health_microbial_genomics_assignment.md

 The data you need for this assignment can be found in `~/data/Assignment1b`.
 This includes:

-- Illumina data for 10 bacterial isolates (Part A)
+- Illumina data for 10 bacterial isolates (Part A and Part B)
 - A reference _B. pseudomallei_ genome, `todo.fasta` (Part B)
 - `Metadata.csv` file for interpreting the phylogenomics tree (Part B)
 - Genome assemblies for xx xx isolates (Part C)